North Captiva Island Ferry Guide: Schedules, Costs & Tips

 The North Captiva Island Ferry Experience

 North Captiva Island remains one of Florida’s most exclusive barrier islands, distinguished by its complete absence of bridge access.
 This 4-mile stretch of pristine coastline exists as a vehicle-free sanctuary, preserving its natural ecosystem and creating an intimate island experience for visitors seeking authentic coastal tranquility.
-The most reliable and popular access is by ferry—primarily served by Island Girl Charters and the North Captiva Island Club (NCIC) Ferry.
+The most reliable and popular access is by ferry—primarily served by Island Girl Charters and the Island Club North Captiva (NCIC) Ferry.
 Both operators require advance reservations, which should be made as soon as you book your accommodations to secure your preferred travel time.

 Why North Captiva is Only Accessible by Boat